KGrzeg/space-smasher-9001/README.md

 Tested on node `v14.17.3`

-You can play the game [here](https://mystifying-hypatia-4b1cef.netlify.app/) (unfortunelly I can not setup server, so this instance do not provides ranking 😥).
+You can play the game [here](https://mystifying-hypatia-4b1cef.netlify.app/) (unfortunelly I can not setup server, so this instance does not provide a ranking 😥).
-Please be patient.
-The game **will** load, but slower on the crappy, free hosting, than on localhost.
+Please be patient waiting for the game to load.
+My crappy, free hosting need some time to load assets.

 The game was created for the first edition of [Hackerspace Trójmiasto's Community](https://github.com/hs3city/hs3-jam) Jam.